 TB can be treated effectively with a combination of drugs.
 It is important to follow the doctor's directions and take the drugs exactly as recommended.
 If you forget to take your pills, or if you only take some of them, the tuberculosis bacteria may become resistant to the drugs (forming a drug-resistant TB strain).

-Drug-resistant TB refers to TB strains that have developed resistance towards a drug or drugs.
+Drug-resistant TB refers to TB strains that have developed resistance towards a drug or drugs – meaning the drugs are no longer as effective.
 These TB strains cannot be managed by conventional treatments.

 For example, multidrug-resistant TB is resistant to at least the drugs isoniazid and rifampin, two commonly used anti-TB drugs.
 Some strains of TB have emerged that are resistant to almost all anti-TB drugs.
 These are called extensively drug-resistant TB.